To carry out licensable activities from premises you'll need to apply for a premises licence.

 - an open space

-It is important to note that unless application forms are correctly completed and are accompanied by the relevant fee and supporting documents, the application may be rejected.
+Please note, when submitting an application make sure your form is completed correctly and accompanied by the relevant fee and supporting documents, otherwise your application may be rejected.

 Before you apply